mit-han-lab/data-efficient-gans/README.md

 **[NOTE]** Our DiffAugment-biggan repo is coming!

-This repository contains our implementation of differentiable augmentation in both PyTorch and Tensorflow.
+This repository contains our implementation of Differentiable Augmentation (DiffAugment) in both PyTorch and Tensorflow.
 It can be used to significantly improve data efficiency of GANs training.
-We have provided the training code DiffAugment+StyleGAN2 (Tensorflow).
+We have provided the training code of DiffAugment-StyleGAN2 (Tensorflow).

 ![few_shot-comparison](imgs/few_shot-comparison.jpg)